mama-cailleach/tbontb-dashboard/Explanations/apppy_demo_explained.md

 # What does `app.py` do?

 This file is a simple Streamlit app for viewing TBONTB cricket batting records.
-Here’s what each part does, explained for beginners:

 ## 1. Importing Libraries
 - `import streamlit as st` — Lets us build web apps easily in Python.